CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm-intermed/aws_cli_launch_vm.md

       Avg.
 Time = 444.34

 ```

-Todo: look into process pinning. (will it make a difference on a single VM for number of cores less than 96?)

 Compare to timings available in <a href="https://github.com/USEPA/CMAQ/blob/main/DOCS/Users_Guide/CMAQ_UG_ch03_preparing_compute_environment.md">Table 3-1 Example of job scenarios at EPA for a single day simulation.</a>